Clarkinia/queer-auntie-adventure/_posts/2019-01-31-School-Crisis.md

 This story is a showdown between the charter school lobbyists and the teacher’s unions.

 Here’s how it works.
 In order to convert public schools into investment packages, the charter school industry targets a vulnerable region, called <a href="https://greatlakescenter.org/docs/Policy\_Briefs/Saltman\_PortfolioDistricts.pdf">a “portfolio district”,</a> where they gain political influence over the school board.
-Starting with the poorest neighborhoods they destabilize existing public schools, force school shut-downs, install charter schools and deliver financial returns to investors.
+Starting with the poorest neighborhoods, they destabilize existing public schools, force school shut-downs, install charter schools and deliver financial returns to investors.
 That’s the basic blueprint.

 <h5>The “portfolio district” blueprint being played out in Oakland</h5>